a-vidhawan/cse15l-lab-reports/LabReport-3.md

 ```
 $ grep -r "inheritance" written_2

-written_2/travel_guides/berlitz1/WhereToHongKong.txt:        many churches all speak of the Portuguese inheritance as well as the
+written_2/travel_guides/berlitz1/WhereToHongKong.txt:many churches all speak of the Portuguese inheritance as well as the

-written_2/travel_guides/berlitz2/Crete-WhereToGo.txt:The main site (the one with the admission fee) covers only a tiny part of the whole, but it protects one of the most important archaeological finds on the island — the Code of Laws dating from the Dorian period, around 500 b.c.
-The huge stone tablet was incised with script dictating codes governing daily life including rules on marriage, property, and inheritance rights.
-The remains of a small theater lie just in front of the code area, and the site entrance is dominated by the apse of the 6th century basilica of Ágios Títos (St. Titus).
-The remains of the saint were originally interred here but were moved to Iráklion following Arab raids which destroyed the rest of the building in 825.
+written_2/travel_guides/berlitz2/Crete-WhereToGo.txt:The main site (the one with the admission fee) covers only a tiny part of the
+whole, but it protects one of the most important archaeological finds on the island — the Code of Laws dating from the Dorian
+period, around 500 b.c.
+The huge stone tablet was incised with script dictating codes governing daily life including rules on
+marriage, property, and inheritance rights.
+The remains of a small theater lie just in front of the code area, and the site entrance
+is dominated by the apse of the 6th century basilica of Ágios Títos (St. Titus).
+The remains of the saint were originally interred
+here but were moved to Iráklion following Arab raids which destroyed the rest of the building in 825.
 ```
 Here, the `grep` command searches the directories and subdirectories of `written_2`, looking for the String "inheritance" in a file.
 It returns the names of the files it finds "inheritance" in and returns the lines as well.